Eurovision Song Contest 2019: Political demonstrations during the final

 The organisation of the 2019 contest in Israel faced protests due to the Israeli–Palestinian conflict, and not exclusively outside the venue.

 During Madonna's interval performance in the final, the singer directed a monologue (part of her song "Dark Ballet") to backup dancers wearing gas masks between the two songs, alluding to the "[storm] inside of us", saying "they think we are not aware of their crimes.
 We know, but we're just not ready to act".
 This was interpreted as a reference to the conflict.
 During "Future", two dancers—one wearing an Israeli, the other a Palestinian flag on the back of their costumes—were seen holding each other while guest vocalist Quavo sang the lyrics: "Not everyone is coming to the future, not everyone is learning from the past".
 Madonna later stated that the use of Israeli and Palestinian flags was not a pro-Palestine demonstration, but a call for unity and peace.

 While receiving their points from the televotes, members of the Icelandic entry Hatari were seen showing banners that included the Palestinian flag.
 There had previously been concerns that the self-described anti-capitalist group would use their performance to protest the Israeli occupation of Palestinian territory, and the band had previously received warnings from the EBU about statements they had made prior to the contest.
 Following the flag incident, the EBU stated that "the consequences of this action [would] be discussed by the Reference Group after the Contest".
 Hatari subsequently announced a collaboration with Palestinian singer Bashar Murad for their next single.
 The Icelandic broadcaster RÚV was eventually handed a -fine for the incident.
 The incident was retained on the official replay of the final on YouTube, but was edited out on the DVD and Netflix releases.

 Other awards

 In addition to the main winner's trophy, the Marcel Bezençon Awards and the Barbara Dex Award were contested during the 2019 Eurovision Song Contest.
 The OGAE, "General Organisation of Eurovision Fans" voting poll also took place before the contest.

 Marcel Bezençon Awards

-The Marcel Bezençon Awards, organised since 2002 by Sweden's then-Head of Delegation and 1992 representative Christer Björkman, and 1984 winner Richard Herrey, honours songs in the contest's final.
+The Marcel Bezençon Awards, organised since 2002 by Sweden's Head of Delegation and 1992 representative Christer Björkman, and 1984 winner Richard Herrey, honours songs in the contest's final.
 The awards are divided into three categories: Artistic Award, Composers Award, and Press Award.
 The winners were revealed shortly before the Eurovision final on 18 May.